syh7/DnDwiki/src/main/resources/raw/darninia/session 10 - of rudeness and runes.md

 - people look at us 'cause we're not flying beasts
 - get 4 beers to fit in
 - Räkän likes Dandy, Dandy purrs
-- Räkän is Öfakkös nephew
+- Räkän is Öfakkö's nephew
 - Thomas calls Öfakkö a "wise old man"
 - Räkän repeats that to his brother and they both start laughing
 - they're not fans of Öfakkö